 Whatever the math behind Ray’s statistical calculations, one thing we know for sure…

 People looooooove to travel.

 Families and individuals of all ages, sizes and incomes.
 To faraway lands.
 For weekend getaways.
 To pursue new business deals.
 With kids.
 Without kids.
 On planes, trains, automobiles, boats and buses.

-And when it comes to customer loyalty programs and member engagement, travel benefits are often among the most hotly pursued.
+And when it comes to customer loyalty programs and member benefits, discounted travel is often among the most hotly pursued additions to the mix.
 Why?
 Because lots of money AND emotional expectation are wrapped up in most of our travel purchase decisions.